kostya-zero/enjo/docs/CONFIGURATION.md

 [shell]
 program = "fish"

+[recent]
+enabled = true
+recent_project = "example"

+[autocomplete]
+enabled = true
 ```

-For more information about fields in configuration goto [parameters section](#parameters).
+For more information about the fields in the configuration, refer to the [Parameters section](#parameters).

 ### Manage configuration

-Enjo allows to manage configuration through `config` subcommand.
-This is a list of available actions:
+Enjo allows you to manage the configuration through the `config` subcommand.
+Here is a list of available actions:

-- `edit` - Open editor to configure configuration file.
+- `edit` - Opens the configuration file in the editor specified in the `[editor]` section of the configuration.
+This allows you to manually edit the configuration settings.
-- `path` - Get path to the configuration file.
+- `path` - Gets the path to the configuration file.
-- `reset` - Reset configuration.
+- `reset` - Resets the configuration to its default settings.

 # Parameters

+This section details the configuration parameters available in the `config.toml` file, organized by their respective sections.

 ### `options`

-- `path` - Path to directory with your projects.
-But default it uses path to user's home directory.
+- `projects_directory` - Path to the directory containing your projects.
+By default, it uses the path to the user's home directory.
-- `autocomplete` - Enables autocomplete functionality.
-Disabled by default.
-- `display_hidden` - This options determines the display of hidden directories.
+- `display_hidden` - Controls whether hidden directories are displayed.
 By default, set to `false`.

 ### `editor`

-- `program` - The name of the executable to be used as an editor to open projects and configuration file.
+- `program` - The name of the executable to be used as an editor to open projects and the configuration file.
 You can specify it as the name of an executable (e.g., `nvim`) or as an absolute path to the executable (e.g., `/usr/bin/nvim`).
 - `fork_mode` - Determines whether the editor should run as a separate process.
+Set this to `true` if you want Enjo to launch the editor and immediately return control to the terminal (useful for GUI editors).
 - `args` - Arguments to be passed to the editor.
-By default this field is empty, but for _VS Code_ and _VS Codium_ it will contain a dot.
+By default, this field is empty, but for _VS Code_, _VS Codium_, _Windsurf_, and _Zed_, it will contain a dot (`.`) to open the current directory.

 ### `shell`

-- `program` - Name of executable that will be used as shell to open projects.
-You set it like name of executable (e.g. `bash`) or as absolute path to executable (e.g. `/usr/bin/bash`).
+- `program` - Name of the executable that will be used as a shell to open projects.
+You can set it as the name of an executable (e.g., `bash`) or as an absolute path to the executable (e.g., `/usr/bin/bash`).

+### `recent`

+- `enabled` - Controls whether the recent projects feature is enabled.
+By default, set to `true`.
+- `recent_project` - Name of the most recent project.
+This field is used to store the name of the most recently opened project.

+### `autocomplete`

+- `enabled` - Controls whether the autocomplete feature is enabled.
+By default, set to `true`.